New domain · Site launch · Migration

 Monitor for 14 days

-D5 / D7 / D10 / D14 checks.
-Final report shows what indexed and the fix recipe for what didn’t.
+Scheduled D5 / D7 / D10 / D14 checks record factual status.
+The final report shows the result and technical recommendations for unresolved URLs.

 Dmytro Puhach